level23/druid-client/README.md

 There are several extraction methods available.
 These are described below.
 See also this page in the druid manual: https://druid.apache.org/docs/latest/querying/dimensionspecs.html#extraction-functions

-Please not that it is possible to use multiple extraction functions at the same time.
+Please note that it is possible to use multiple extraction functions at the same time.
 They will be executed in order of requested.

 For example, this will extract the first 3 letters of a surname in upper case: